The 9 Best Home Rowing Machines at Every Price Point

 The combo air and magnetic resistance means this versatile rowing machine offers 32 levels of challenge.
 Plus, the seat is even more comfortable than the Concept2, fans say.
 They also adore the fact that it’s quiet enough to watch TV without adjusting the volume and the LCD and LED display is easy to read and track meters rowed, calories burned, time, strokes, level, and more.
 It folds and rolls away in three seconds, BodyCraft promises.
 (This is the best time to work out.)

 NordicTrack RW Rower

 Like the Peloton of rowers, this quiet, luxe model comes with a 22-inch interactive high-definition touchscreen to display live or recorded iFit workouts from trainers across the globe.
 Join one of their classes and the trainer will actually adjust your magnetic resistance for you.
 Or you can use any of the 26 resistance magnetic and air levels to make your workout feel like you’re in real water.
 This best home rowing machine has a 250-pound capacity and folds in half to store in small spaces.
-(Here are the secrets of women who exercise every day.)
+(Here are some other at-home smart gym equipment options to consider.)

 - Chris Gagliardi, the scientific education content manager for the American Council on Exercise (ACE) and is an ACE-certified health coach and personal trainer in San Diego

 - Caley Crawford, NASM, CPT, an Irvine, California-based director of education and programming for Row House and Row House GO Coach

 - American Fitness Professionals Association: "A Quick and Easy Guide to Indoor Rowing Machines"